xkalaj01/ipfixcol2/extra_plugins/intermediate/statistics/README.rst

 way of their export.
 Data are stored in structures which are based on MIB module IPFIX-MIB (RFC6615), so most of the elements included in this MIB module are implemented in the internal structures as well.

-Currently there is only one submodule that can be used for data export, which is SNMP agent.
+Currently there are two submodules that can be used for data export.
+File export agent and SNMP export agent.

+a.
+File export agent
+    Simply exports content of internal statistics structure into specified file.
+File export agent can be started more than once in one session and each export agent can have specified table to print.
+That means that you can print all internal tables into single file or you can split them into separate files.
+    If you don't specify any file name, the table will be printed on the stdout.

+b.
+SNMP export agent
     This agent uses Net-SNMP library, thus this library is needed to be installed for compilation of whole plugin.
 SNMP agent uses snmpd service to receive and dispatch SNMP request, so snmpd is also needed to be installed.
 After start the agent registers to snmpd service through AgentX protocol, so there is no need to configure IP addresses or user accounts for SNMP communication inside of the plugin as the snmpd service handles this itself.

     Net-SNMP library offers cache mechanism, which is also implemented in SNMP agent.
 Caches are used for storing information for export.
 These information are transferred from internal data structure every time the cache expires and new SNMP request appears.
 Timeout for cache expiration of each MIB table can be defined in configuration file.
 If you wish to get the most actual data from collector, set the timeout to low values (lowest possible value is 1).
 If you want to save resources and accesses to internal structures you can adjust the values to your need.
 Default value of the timeout is set to 1s, so if you pull values occasionally you don't have to bother with setting the timeouts as the cache will be mostly in expired state and it will update itself with the new request.
 But if you use some SNMP manager application for pulling the values periodically, it is recommended to adjust the timeouts accordingly.

 How to build
 ------------